 Additional Preventative Measures + Short-Term Storage Tips

 I recommend storing your chainsaw in a dry, cold spot.
 Cold temperatures cause the oil to thicken, which naturally makes it less prone to leakage.

 On the other hand, if you keep your chainsaw in a warm room or near any heat source, it can exacerbate any existing leaks.
 So, a cooler storage place is the way to go.

 It’s also a good idea to place a towel or a plastic bag beneath your chainsaw when storing it to absorb the tiny amount that may drip out.
 If anything continues to flow out, even just a small amount, your chainsaw may have been overloaded with oil or in need of repair.

 Here are a few mechanical points and tips you can consider for short-term storage:

 Inspect the Bar Guide

 If your chainsaw leaks oil, examine the condition of the guide bar.
 Closely inspect if a broken part does not leak bar oil.
-The guide can be tossed out and a new one installed if any suspicious behavior is detected.
+If you notice anything off or suspicious with the guide, I recommend tossing it out and installing a new one.
+It’s better to be safe than sorry.